Bennett Community School District

-The Bennett Community School District is a public school district headquartered in Bennett, Iowa.
+The Bennett Community School District is a rural public school district headquartered in Bennett, Iowa.
 The district spans eastern Louisa County and western Scott County, and serves the towns of Bennett and New Liberty, and the surrounding rural areas.

 Lonnie Luepker, superintendent of Calamus–Wheatland, has served as superintendent through a sharing agreement since 2019.

 Schools

 The district operates a single elementary school in Bennett: